 Go online to confirm your right to vote

-Wandsworth households have been sent a form asking them to check that the information held on the electoral register is correct.
+Wandsworth households have been sent a form asking them to check that the information held about them on the electoral register is correct.

-The Household Enquiry Form has been sent to all households in the borough as part of the council’s annual electoral registration canvass.
+A Household Enquiry Form is being sent to all households in the borough as part of the council’s annual electoral registration canvass.
 The aim is to make sure the electoral register is up to date and to identify any residents who are not registered to vote so that they can be encouraged to do so.

-Borough council elections will be held on Thursday 3rd May next year, and elections can be called at short notice, as was the case with the general election in June.
+Elections can be called at short notice, as was the case with the general election in June 2017.
 Registering to vote means you can have your say in local and national elections, while being on the electoral register can also improve your credit score.

 A response is required from every household, even if there are no changes to make or nobody is eligible to vote.